Master of Fine Arts in Creative Writing

 Western New England University now offers a low-residency Master of Fine Arts in Creative Writing (Fiction)—a rigorous, individualized curriculum without the demands of a full-time program.

-Now accepting applications for the Summer 2014.
+Now accepting applications for the winter 2015 residency.

 Our low-residency MFA model covers all aspects of fiction writing through workshops, classes in craft, courses in special topics, manuscript consultations, and individual conferences.
 Each term begins with an intense seven-day residency consisting of inaugural lectures on literature, craft, and language; readings by a series of noted visiting writers; and panels made up of literary agents and editors advising on the business of the writing life.
 The residency offers a complete immersion in an inspiring writer's community; the two terms that follow each residency provide the necessary solitude and time for writing and thinking, under the guidance of an accomplished and experienced author.
 Students work with different authors after each residency of the two-year, 12-course program.
 On graduation, students may expect to have a portfolio of substantial work with detailed responses from mentors, as well as letters of reference from these mentors.